 - When we lived in the city, we took lengthy walks from Cambridge to Boston, around the river, and up and down the city thoroughfares.
-Free entertainment and exercise rolled into one.
-Bonus: both Babywoods and Frugal Hound LOVE walks so it’s good for the whole family (yes, even in the winter).
+Free entertainment and exercise rolled into one (yes, even in the winter).

 - Also in the city, Mr. FW biked to work every day (yes, even in the winter).

 - Now that we live in the country, we hike through our woods almost daily.
-Since it’s currently winter and we have sub-zero temps and feet of snow on the ground, we’ve got our snowshoes on and Babywoods bundled in a sled.
+During the winter when we have sub-zero temps and feet of snow on the ground, we put our snowshoes on and bundle the kids into a sled.
 Except in the worst blizzarding conditions, we’re out there on the trail.

-- For indoor exercise, I enjoy free yoga classes through Do Yoga With Me.
-There are TONS of free exercise programs online–many through YouTube–and you can find the style and level that suits you.
+- For indoor exercise, I like free yoga classes on YouTube.
+There are TONS of free exercise programs online and you can find the style and level that suits you.
 Another one I like a lot is the 7 Minute Workout (probably because it’s only 7 minutes long 😉 ).

 - Mr. FW gets most of his exercise through farm labor–splitting and stacking wood, shoveling snow, clearing trails, etc.

-- If you’re a dedicated weightlifter or avid runner, consider equipping a home gym with weights and a treadmill (but only if you’re actually going to use them.
+- If you’re a dedicated weightlifter or avid runner (or rower, etc), consider equipping a home gym with weights and a treadmill–but only if you’re actually going to use them.
 Craigslist and garage sales are usually rife with second-hand exercise equipment you can score for a fraction of the price!

 Here are a few other substitution examples:

-Mr. FW and I love coffee and didn’t want to give it up; so, we found a frugal source for our beans: Is Costco Coffee Any Good?
+- Mr. FW and I love coffee and didn’t want to give it up; so, we found a frugal source for our beans: Is Costco Coffee Any Good?
 We Bravely Discover (spoiler alert: it is, although we now get inexpensive organic Fair Trade coffee from BJ’s since we no longer live near a Costco)

-- We similarly adore seltzer water; and so: The Great Homemade Seltzer Discovery of 2015
+- We similarly adore seltzer water; and so behold: The Great Homemade Seltzer Discovery of 2015

 - Friendships are important to us; hence: Maintaining Friendships And Frugality and Frugal Hosting Ideas For Hanging Out With Friends